-If you rely on a smart thermostat, such as one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
-If you still can’t get it to work, contact us at 309-323-9584 for help.
+If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
+If you still can’t get it to work, contact us at 309-323-9584 for assistance.

 Clogged Condensate Drain Pan

 If your pan has a pump, find the float switch.
-If the lever is “up” and there’s liquid in the pan, you could need to get a new pump.
-Call us at 309-323-9584 for support.
+If the lever is “up” and there’s water in the pan, you could need to get a new pump.
+Reach us at 309-323-9584 for help.